 It’s no accident that the pomegranate earned the title of ‘super fruit.’

-Whilst the skin isn’t eaten, the seeds and arils (the crunchy, juicy red casing around the seed) inside are packed with goodness.
+Whilst the skin isn’t generally eaten, the seeds and red arils (the crunchy, juicy red casing around the seed) inside are packed with goodness.

-- It is packed with nutrients, especially Vitamin C and Vitamin K.
+- It is packed with nutrients; an especially good source of Vitamins C and K.

 - It is packed with powerful plant compounds used to fight disease (the people of the ancient Mediterranean lands were clearly onto something).